dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/airflow-deployment.md

 ## How does the cli deployment work?

-In the case of Airflow GCP, running the deploy command will do the following:
+In the case of airflow-composer, running the deploy command will do the following:

 1. Instructions will get printed to your CLI.
 You will need to follow them.
 1. Two folders are created: `build` and `dags`: